OldYellest/Intro_to_Python/README.md

-# bug-free-sniffles
+# Intro_to_Python
-Hello World compliation
-This is the "Phyton Code Example Handbook" from FreeCodeAcademy, mixed in with my own additions and differences to learn python and coding as I go along.
+Introductory Python program and functions compliation This is the "Phyton Code Example Handbook" from FreeCodeAcademy, mixed in with my own additions and differences to learn python and coding as I go along.